Study Module in Commercial Law

 Interested in studying Commercial Law courses on MSc level at Hanken?

-The following MSc level within commercial law courses in Helsinki and the following e-courses in Vaasa, are offered during the academic year 2019-2020:
+The following MSc level within commercial law courses in Helsinki and the following e-courses, are offered 2021 (please note changes may occur):

-- 37012 Fördjupad skatterätt I: Inkomstbeskattning 5 sp (in Swedish)
+• 37012 Fördjupad skatterätt I: Inkomstbeskattning 5 ECTS

 You are allowed to sign up to courses adding up to a maximum of 60 ECTS per academic year, even though the actual amount of ECTS offered might be higher.
 You gain the right to participate in the courses during the first two academic years after you have signed up.
 You are not allowed to re-take courses.